Nithin2113/Nithin2113/README.md

 ## About
 - Software Engineering student focused on **backend and full-stack development**
 - Interested in building **scalable, maintainable software systems**
-- Experience working with **API-driven architectures** and real-world applications
+- Experience with **API-driven architectures** and modern web applications
-- Comfortable handling backend logic, databases, and system workflows
+- Comfortable working across backend, frontend integration, and databases
-- Strong focus on fundamentals, code quality, and continuous improvement
+- Strong focus on fundamentals, clean code, and continuous improvement

 ---